-In the case of the Union, "subsidy" includes "state aid" as defined in Union law.
+In the case of the Union, "subsidy" includes "state aid" as defined in the Union's law.
 For Viet Nam, "subsidy" includes investment incentives, and investment assistance such as production site assistance, human resources training and competitiveness strengthening activities, such as assistance for technology, research and development, legal aids, market information and promotion.